 - In a large, deep saucepan or Dutch oven, bring 1 inch of water to a boil.

 - Tie the asparagus stalks together with string.

 - Stand asparagus in the water, tips up.

-- Cover with a large bowl or pot, reduce heat, and steam until tender.
+- Cover and steam until tender.

 - In a large saucepan, skillet, or Dutch oven, bring ½ inch of water to a boil.

 - Cover, reduce heat, and simmer until tender.

 Asparagus takes about 2-5 minutes to cook, depending on size and freshness.
 As soon as it turns bright green, it’s ready.